tuvo1106/aws-primer/certified_solutions_architect.md

 The AWS SDK is a set of API libraries that let you integrate AWS services into your applications.
 The SDK is available in C++, Go, Java, JS, .NET, NodeJS, PHP, Python and Ruby.

 You have to enable _Programmatic Access_.

 ---

+### DNS

+- Domain Name System
+- The phonebook of the internet.
+- DNS translates domain names to IP addresses so browsers can find internet resources.

+#### IP (Internet Protocol)

+- IP Addresses are what uniquely identifies each computer on a network, and allows communication between them using the Ineternet Protocol.
+- IPv4
+  - Example: 52.216.8.4.
+  - Address space is 32 bits with up to 4,294,967,296 available addresses (we are running out).
+- IPv6
+  - Example: 2001:0db8:95a3:0000:0000:8a2e:0370:7334.
+  - Address space is 128 bits with up to 340 undeceillion potential addresses (1 + 36 zeroes).
+  - Invented to solve available addresss limitations of IPv4.

+---

+#### Domain Registrars

+- Domain registrars are authorities who have the ability to assign domain names under one or more top-level domains.
+- Common registrars:
+  - HostGator
+  - GoDaddy
+  - AWS

+---

+#### Top-Level Domains

+- The last word within a domain represents the top-level domain name: example.com.
+- The second word within a domain name is known as the second-level domain name: example.co.uk.
+- Top-level domain names are controlled by the Internet Assigned Numbers Authority (IANA).
+- AWS has their own top level domain .aws.

+---

+#### Start of Authority (SOA)

+- Every domain must have an SOA record.
+The SOA is a way for the Domain Admins to provide information about the domain:
+  - how often it is updated.
+  - what is the admin's email address.
+- A zone file can contain only one SOA record.

+---

+#### A Records

+- Address Records (A Records) are one of the fundamental types of DNS records.
+- An A Record allows you to convert the name of a domain directly into an IP address.
+They can also be used on the root (naked domain name) itself.

+---

+#### CNAME Records

+- Canonical Names (CNAME) are another fundamental DNS record used to resolve one domain name to another - rather than an IP address.
+- The advantage of CNAMES is they are unlikely to change where IP addresses can change over time.

+---

+#### NS Records

+- Name Server Records (NS) are used by top-level domain servers to direct traffic to the DNS server containing the authoritative DNS records.
+Typically multiple name servers are provided for redundancy.
+- If you were managing your DNS records with Route53, the NS records for your domain would be pointing at the AWS servers.

+---

+#### Time to Live (TTL)

+- TTL is the length of time that a DNS record gets cached on the resolving server or the users own local machine.
+- The lower the TTL - the faster the changes to DNS records will propagate across the internet.
+- TTL is always measured in seconds under IPv4.

+---